netheril96/securefs/README.md

 `securefs` is intended to make the experience as smooth as possible so that the security and convenience do not conflict.
 After mounting the virtual filesystem, everything just works&#8482;.

+## Comparison

+There are already many encrypting filesystem in widespread use.
+Some notable ones are TrueCrypt, FileVault, BitLocker, eCryptFS, encfs and gocryptfs. `securefs` differs from them in that it is the only one with all of the following features:

+* [Authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) (hence secure against chosen ciphertext attacks)
+* [Probabilistic encryption](https://en.wikipedia.org/wiki/Probabilistic_encryption) (hence provides semantical security)
+* Supported on all major platforms (Mac, Linux, BSDs and Windows)
+* Efficient cloud synchronization (not a single preallocated file as container)

+*Caveat: The FUSE driver on Windows is unstable for now.
+Nothing we can fix.*

 ## Install